JGrana01/huetil/README.md

 _xy_ - set the color based on the CIE X and Y values +/-<0.0 - 1.0>

 _trans_ - The duration of the transition from the light’s current state to the new state.
 This is given as a multiple of 100ms and defaults to 4 (400ms).

+### *play (light|group (ID or Name) (effect) _argument_*

+The *play* command does various dynamic effects on the light or group.

+Arguments:

+_effect (colorloop or none)_ - Setting the effect to _colorloop_ will cycle through all hues using the current brightness and saturation settings.
+Setting it to _none_ stops the cycling.

+_breathe {long}_ - the _breathe_ argument will cause the light or group to do one cycle to a lower brightness then back up.
+The optional argument _long_ does this cycling for 15 seconds.

+_bri-inc_ - Increments or decrements the value of the brightness. <-254 to 254>

+_sat-inc_ - Increments or decrements the value of saturation. <-254 to 254>

+_hue-inc_ - Increments or decrements the value of hue. <-65534 to 65534>

+_ct-inc_ - Increments or decrements the value of color temperature (ct). <-65534 to 65534>

 There are also a set of utilty commands.